-3. Does an operator need to be domiciled in the country?
-Are there any restrictions on foreign ownership of telecoms operators?
+8. Does a telecoms operator need to be domiciled in the country?

-Telecoms operators which carry out the functions of Network Facilities Providers, Network Services Providers, Applications Service Providers and Content Applications Service Providers will need to apply for an individual license or a class licence under the CMA.
-In order to be eligible for such licenses, in terms of domicile and foreign ownership, the licensee must be a company incorporated in Malaysia and the shareholding of the licensee company must comply with Malaysian foreign investment restrictions.
-With respect to market access, commercial presence in Malaysia is only established through the incorporation of local joint venture companies with Malaysian individuals or Malaysiancontrolled companies or through the acquisition of shares of existing licensed operators.
-Foreign companies (as defined under the Companies Act 2016) are generally ineligible for licenses under the CMA.
+Telecoms operators carrying out the functions of Network Facilities Providers, Network Services Providers, Applications Service Providers and Content Applications Service Providers will need to apply for an individual licence or a class licence under the CMA.
+In order to be eligible for such licences, in terms of domicile and foreign ownership, the applicant must be a Malaysian-incorporated company and the shareholding of the licensee company must comply with Malaysian foreign investment restrictions.
+With respect to market access, commercial presence in Malaysia is established through the incorporation of local joint venture companies with Malaysian individuals or Malaysian-controlled companies or through the acquisition of shares of existing licensed operators.
+Foreign companies are generally ineligible for licenses under the CMA.